On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Introduction

-We develop a novel imitation learning algorithm, dubbed as \textit{Koopman Operator-based Dexterous Manipulation (KODex)}, to evaluate the effectiveness and benefits of using Koopman operator theory for dexterous manipulation (see Fig. \ref{fig:framework} for a block diagram).
-Specifically, we model desired behaviors as solutions to \textit{nonlinear} dynamical systems and learn Koopman operators that define approximately-equivalent \textit{linear} dynamics in higher-dimensional spaces.
-While we use polynomial functions to lift the state space in this work, KODex is agnostic to the specific lifting function.
-A unique aspect of dexterous manipulation is that it is object-centered~\cite{okamura2000overview}, and the desired motion of the robot has to depend on the object state.
+We develop a novel imitation learning framework, dubbed \textit{Koopman Operator-based Dexterous Manipulation (KODex)}, to evaluate the utility of Koopman operator theory for dexterous manipulation (see Fig. \ref{fig:framework}).
+Specifically, we model desired behaviors as solutions to nonlinear dynamical systems and learn Koopman operators that define approximately-equivalent linear dynamics in higher-dimensional spaces.
+Note that it is insufficient to exclusively focus on the robot's motion as the objective of dexterous manipulation is centered on the object's motion~\cite{okamura2000overview}.
 As such, KODex \textit{simultaneously} learns the desired motions of both the robot and the object from demonstrations.
-KODex then relies on a learned inverse dynamics tracking controller to generate actions that can track the reference trajectory generated by the learned reference dynamics.
-Note that the tracking controller is \textit{task-agnostic}, and as such, can be preserved even if we wish to learn an entirely new task on the same robot platform.
+To eliminate the need for an expertly-tuned PD controller, KODex relies on a learned inverse dynamics controller to track the reference trajectory generated by the learned dynamical system.

-A number of reasons motivate our exploration of Koopman operator theory within the context of dexterous manipulation.
 A significant benefit of learning Koopman operators from data is that it lends itself to an \textit{analytical} solution.
 As such, KODex is simple to implement and does not require expertise and familiarity with state-of-the-art (SOTA) machine learning infrastructure.
-More importantly, KODex incurs significantly lower computational costs compared to existing approaches, and does not rely on hyperparameters that have to be painstakingly tuned by an expert.
-Further, KODex offers consistent and predictable performance since the learning process is analytical and thus not sensitive to parameter initializations.
-Finally, given that KODex learns a \textit{linear} dynamical system, it enables an easy inspection of the learned dynamics via a wide array of control theoretic tools.
+Instead of painstaking hyperparameter optimization, we show that generic and task-agnostic polynomial lifting functions are sufficient for KODex to learn diverse dexterous manipulation skills.
+Further, KODex offers consistent and predictable performance since the learning process is analytical and thus not sensitive to parameter initialization.
+Finally, given that KODex learns a \textit{linear} dynamical system, one can readily inspect the learned behaviors using a wide array of control theoretic tools.